Unn4m3DD/keeping-your-alt-tabs-sane-with-tilling-window-managers/Readme.md

 Moving windows can be made with the command `[mod] + shift + [arrow keys]` while focused on the window you want to move

 ## Creating floating windows
-Creating a floating window can be made with `[mod] + space` and you can return it to a normal window with the same command
+Creating a floating window can be made with `[mod] + shift + space` and you can return it to a normal window with the same command

 ## Multiple workspaces
 On i3 there is the concept of multiple workspaces to organize your workflow, by default you can access them using the command `[mod] + [number 1 through 9]`

 ## Changing window direction
-Changing the windows spawn direction can be made with the command `[mod] + v` this will toggle the current window context's direction from horizontal to vertical and vice versa
+Changing the windows spawn direction can be made with the command `[mod] + e` this will toggle the current window context's direction from horizontal to vertical and vice versa

-## Fixed window names for multiple monitors

 ## How to achieve a Unix Porn visual
 I'm sure you've seen time and time again the unix porn subreddit full of gorgeous environments.
 To achieve this you need nothing more than a couple of configuration lines on your i3 config file!